watto-engineer/dash/doc/REST-interface.md

 Risks
 -------------
-Running a web browser on the same node with a REST enabled bytzd can be a risk.
-Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:47414/rest/tx/1234567890.json">` which might break the nodes privacy.
+Running a web browser on the same node with a REST enabled wagerrd can be a risk.
+Accessing prepared XSS websites could read out tx/block data of your node by placing links like `<script src="http://127.0.0.1:55005/rest/tx/1234567890.json">` which might break the nodes privacy.